Date First Published: July 29, 2014

 - The morphology (appearance) of the whole patient, relevant anatomical regions and organs

-- The physiologic functions of various systems or organs
+- The status of the physiologic functions (unchanged or deranged) of various systems or organs

 The clinician can take two approaches to physical examination i.e.:

 - Examination based on Postulate or Hypothesis derived from History of Illness

 Each approach has its merits and a combination of both is the right approach.
 In a situation where initiation of treatment need to made quickly, a quick examination of the part or system that would provide the most useful/relevant information to make a diagnosis and assess the patient,s condition should be done.
 A more complete examination can be performed when the patient is more stable.

 In a less urgent situation, a complete examination is performed from the start.
 The luxury of ascertaining the morphology and function of various organs and system without missing less obvious signs, will facilitate the derivation of an accurate diagnosis

 Findings on examination are often referred to as signs.
 They can be either discovered or elicited.
 The astute clinician uses all his/her senses of the examiner (sight, touch, smell and hearing) with the exception, perhaps, of taste.